RadiantDevelopment/Radio/README.md

-# A FiveM Radio resource brough to you by Radiant using the React UI Framework..
+# A FiveM Radio resource brough to you by Radiant using the React UI Framework.

 This is a simple Radio resource made by @justcallme2k that is supposed to replace the default 'qb-radio' resource with the core functionality of bringing a smooth experience for the user.